chexplaind/chexplaindata/README.md

 9. `tailo` **Minnan/ Hokkien Pinyin** *(string)*: the Taiwanese Ministry of Education scheme is used as the standard.

-10. `credit` **Credit Small Print** *(string)*: always leading with "CC BY-NC 4.0", which is the IP license used by this repository.
+10. `credit` **Credit Small Print** *(string)*: always leading with "CC BY-NC-SA 4.0", which is the IP license used by this repository.
 Then include the licenses of the icons used.

 11. `backgroundHex` **Background Colour Hex Code** *(string)*: always leading with "#" and set an alpha (transparency) level between 10 - 40.